mwhite05/mum/README.md

 Today's software is often comprised of many sub-components and it can be a challenge to manage those dependencies and ensure smooth installation and updates.

-Also, if you're like me you don't work with a single "stack" of software anymmore.
+Also, if you're like me you don't work with a single "stack" of software anymore.
 You might leverage PHP, Python, NodeJS, Go, C, C++, etc. across different server environments.

 There are many installation and dependency resolution systems in the wild: